Joancesar/TresEnRaya-.NET/README.md

 # TresEnRaya-.NET

-The solution file is located in "TresEnRaya" folder.
+The solution file is located in "TresEnRaya" folder.<\br>
-You need the two folders "ClienteTresEnRaya" and "TresEnRaya" in the same directory to run the solution
+To run the solution you need to have the two folders "ClienteTresEnRaya" and "TresEnRaya" in the same directory.

+---

+This project is a Tic Tac Toe Game using .NET Framework 4.7.2
+Libraries:
+WPF for the User Interface and Sockets to do the communication